FLEX (Fluorescence Explorer)

 From space, FLEX proposes to measure fluorescence as an indicator of photosynthetic activity.

 Working in sequence, there are two different ‘solar power systems’ inside plant and algae cells.
 They collect energy in sunlight and produce – subject to environmental conditions and the health of the plant – chemical energy for photosynthesis, heat, and a faint glow called fluorescence.
-Depending how efficiently the plant works, both solar power systems glow with different intensities at different wavelengths.
+Depending on how efficiently the plant works, both solar power systems glow with different intensities at different wavelengths.

 As part of the development of the FLEX mission concept, scientists have been carrying out field campaigns to study the efficiency of these two systems by using the Hyplant instrument on an aircraft to measure fluorescence emitted from vegetation.